aariani/Gepts_Lab_Book/pythonScriptGeneral/README.md

-## In this folder there are the general script I included in the environmental PATH of my lab PC
+## In this folder there are general python scripts for preprocessing and aligning reads, indexing or filtering SAM files and so on

-There are mostly script for preprocess, demultiplex and align GBSreads